-The following patterns are strong recent examples of patterns I’ve been trading for two decades.
+I’ve been trading the following patterns for two decades.
 And they’re still relevant.

 I have a few haters who claim I teach 20-year-old patterns.
-Well, they’re right.
-Because the patterns keep happening.
-Why would I stop teaching them and trading them if they still happen?
+They’re right.
+The patterns keep happening.
+Why would I stop teaching and trading them if they still happen?

 Again, how well a pattern works can change over time.
-Sometimes a pattern works and sometimes it doesn’t.
 That’s why you have to adapt.

 The Stair Stepper

-The stair stepper consists of a series of uptrending moves with brief periods of consolidation or slight pullback.
+It consists of uptrending moves with brief periods of consolidation or slight pullback.
 It looks like a staircase.
 Again, it’s not perfect.
-This isn’t an exact science.
 Notice the yellow lines on the chart that approximate a series of steps.

-A note about this chart: the TIGR chart above uses five-minute candlesticks.
+Quick note: the TIGR chart uses five-minute candlesticks.
 When I looked at one-, two-, and three-minute candlesticks, some of the steps looked more like bull flags.
 One was a clear bull pennant.

-This is another good example of why you need to look at different time frames when planning a trade.
-It’s essential if you want to be a complete trader.
+This is another example of why you need to look at different time frames when planning trades.

-Notice how KERN did nothing for nearly the entire year.
-Also, notice the volume spikes that occurred back in October 2018.
+Notice how KERN did nothing for most of the year.
+Also, notice the volume spikes back in October 2018.
 That was the result of the announced merger between two companies.
 One’s a software company for the cannabis industry.
-The other was created solely for the merger.

-So, a company that was trading around $10 per share spiked to $80 per share in one day.
+So a company trading around $10 per share jumped to $80 in one day.
 The volume spiked from roughly 41K shares traded per day to 20 million shares.
 In one day.

 Midday or Intraday Breakout

-This isn’t really one of my favorites unless several other indicators come into play.
-But it’s been happening often enough recently that I decided to include it.
-And, several students report success with midday breakouts.
+This isn’t one of my favorites unless several other indicators come into play.
+But it’s worth including.
+Several students report success with midday breakouts.

 Remember KERN from the last example?
 Here’s how the stock turned into a supernova.
 First, look at the intraday chart: